 Beefsteak tomatoes are the most consumed variety in the world, mainly due to their presence in fast food and standard restaurant offerings, such as burgers and pizzas.

-Their carb content is similar to that of Roma tomatoes at around 7 grams for a large one, but the fact that they usually come in a large serving means they’re not the best type for staying keto.
+Their carb content is similar to that of Roma tomatoes at around 7 grams for a large one.
+However, the fact that they usually come in a large serving means they’re not the best type for staying keto.

 Grape tomatoes are a little smaller than cherry tomatoes and have a more oval shape to them, like Romas.

-They have lower water content and a thicker skin which, as a result, means that they have one of the higher per-tomato carb counts and should be ditched for cherry tomatoes.
+They have lower water content and thicker skin.
+As a result, they have one of the higher per-tomato carb counts and should be ditched for cherry tomatoes.